 Between each module there are 2 free days that are not included in the course package fees.
-There will be an option to stay at the Amaravati Ashram during these nights (for a fee) or move somewhere else nearby in Mae Rim or Chiang Mai (all price ranges available) to have easy access to other things.
+There will be an option to stay at the Amaravati Ashram during these nights (for a fee), however most students choose to take a break and move to Chiang Mai (all price ranges available) to have easy access to other things.
 Keep options open and don’t choose this now, but during the course.

 - “Jonas Westring is an inspiring teacher who’s knowledge consistently shines through in his teachings.
 His attention to awareness and alignment of the body as well as the integration of Yogic philosophy was always present.
 I learned so much more about my own body and how to work with my students.
 I would recommend him to any person who is interested in Yoga whether a beginner or an advanced student!”

 Nicole Roerick, USA/Egypt [Module I & II]

 - “A wonderful learning experience spiritually, mentally and physically – most beneficial, THANKS to All of you!“

 Peter Chang, Hongkong [300-hours]

 - “I really enjoy Jonas’ clear teaching style that makes anatomy easily understandable and I now know much more about students movements and limitations and adjusting according to unique body types.
 I also love the hands-on adjustment and Thai Yoga Therapy infused by Jonas’ inspiring teachings.
 I enjoyed the early morning sadhana by Kim, new beautiful friendships and good healthy food that built my energy and gave clarity of mind.
 Thank you!”